tomwbond/lcs10/_posts/2018-10-06-green-cities-2018-review.md

 The pack broadens systems rather than overhauling them, and I love making neighbourhoods green and self-sufficient.
 Clean, low-impact communities that are all trees, bike lanes and green roofs.

-### Why review it now?

-For latecomers to the game (like me), I hope these DLC reviews will help prioritise.
-With six expansions, it’s not always easy to know which are the most impactful additions to the game.
-And in 2018 with three years of updates, we can look at these packs in context.

 ## What’s new in Green Cities?

 ![Solar updraft towers Green Cities](/images/solar-updraft-towers.jpg)